 Insider Tips for an AMAZING Weekend in Bangkok

-Whether you want to stay in the bustling city, or a more rural location, Bangkok as the perfect place for you.
+Whether you want to stay in the bustling city centre or a more rural location, Bangkok is the perfect place for you.
 Once you’ve decided on the best area in Bangkok stay, the next step is booking the right accommodation for your travel style.
-There are hostels, flophouses and hostels in Bangkok for all comers.
+There are hotels, guesthouses and hostels in Bangkok for all types of visitors.

 There are also loads of amazing and private places to stay courtesy of Bangkok’s fantastic Airbnb scene.